The following are known problems with

 The unexpected results include the possibility that the operation on the

-MERGEtable will report table corruption.
+MERGEtable reports table corruption.
 If this occurs after one of the named operations on the underlying

 MyISAMtables, the corruption message is spurious.
 To deal with this, issue a